tamir2000/vehicle-management-web-app/README.md

 - Queried employee activity and service performance
 - Used SQL aggregation to identify patterns
 - Extracted insights from structured data
+- Identified high-performing employees based on number of serviced vehicles

 ## Technologies
 - SQL